Written by: Andrew Splatt – Director & Executive Practice Leader

 #7: Cuts and Lacerations

-While cuts and lacerations can be superficial in some instances, they can also be severe, leading to significant blood loss, nerve damage, or infection if not adequately treated.
-It’s vital to seek immediate medical attention to prevent complications and to begin documenting the incident to pursue a legal claim.
+Cuts and lacerations can lead to significant blood loss, nerve damage, or infection if not adequately treated.
+It’s vital to seek immediate medical attention to prevent complications and to begin documenting the incident to pursue a compensation claim.

 #8: Psychological Trauma (Post-Traumatic Stress Disorder)